Linaro/website/_posts/current/blog/2020-07-21-the-evolution-of-the-qemu-translator.md

 Originally each guest architecture just supplied a 'gen_intermediate_code' function that dealt with the process of translating a block of guest code into TCG operations.
 While they all looked fairly similar they also tended to have accumulated their own slight idiosyncrasies.
 The work to convert to a common translator loop didn't involve any particular bleeding edge technology and was mostly concerned with re-factoring architecture specific parts behind a set of 'TranslatorOps' that would be familiar to anyone who has worked on something like a Linux device driver.
 The main reason I mention this work is because it opened the way for architecturally independent enhancements to be made functioning of the translator.
 This includes things like much improved tracing and [TCG plugin](https://qemu.readthedocs.io/en/latest/devel/tcg-plugins.html) instrumentation.

 Another recent innovation is the [Decode Tree](https://qemu.readthedocs.io/en/latest/devel/decodetree.html).
-This started as an experiment with another of QEMU's testing tools known as [RISU](https://git.linaro.org/people/peter.maydell/risu.git/about/) which is used to test the instruction decoder.
+This started as an experiment with another of QEMU's testing tools known as Random Instruction Sequence (generator for) Userspace [RISU](https://git.linaro.org/people/peter.maydell/risu.git/about/) which is used to test the instruction decoder.

 Ideally an instruction set fits into a nice regular and tree like decode pattern.
 However, reality often gets in the way, especially when ISA designers are trying to squeeze additional functionality into an increasingly crowded opcode space.
 Eventually you end up with functions like [this](https://git.qemu.org/?p=qemu.git;a=blob;f=target/arm/translate-a64.c;h=73d753f11fbe7878e23cbfaa9df38be4d8b96cbd;hb=HEAD#l14381) which do a series of masked pattern tests in a very particular order to tease out exactly which instruction is being decoded.
 Needless to say this process is error prone and many bugs have occurred due to mistakes in decoding the opcode.

 Decode Tree solves this problem by allowing a simple textual description of the opcode fields and then having a script automatically generate the most efficient decoding of opcode it can.
-As a bonus it can also automatically extract the fields from the instruction and pass those to a simplified implementation than can just concentrate on the semantics of the operation.
+As a bonus it can also automatically extract the fields from the instruction and pass those to a simplified implementation that can just concentrate on the semantics of the operation.

 ```
 static void trans_add_imm(DisasContext *s, arg_rri *a)